-The Hector’s dolphin (Cephalorhynchus hectori), the smallest of our dolphin species, is only found in New Zealand.
-It is classified Endangered Nationally by the New Zealand Department of Conservation, and Internationally by the International Union for Conservation of Nature (IUCN).
+The Hector’s dolphin (Cephalorhynchus hectori) is the smallest of our dolphin species, and is only found in New Zealand.
+It is classified Endangered Nationally by the New Zealand Department of Conservation, and internationally by the International Union for Conservation of Nature (IUCN).

 Starting in January 2013, K.O.R.I began a focused study of the Hector’s dolphins in the Kaikōura area.

 Since then we have had over 350 encounters with Hector’s dolphins and, using photographic dorsal fin identification, we have determined that Kaikōura is home to roughly 300 members of this species.